 For this project, I used some rescued Jelutong wood.
 It is quite soft compared to most other wood types, ideal for carving and it’s a joy to cut with a scroll saw, especially if you are a beginner scroll saw-er like me.

-Most of the time I use Pine wood for making my toys, and sometimes I find a piece of exotic wood (IE not pine.)
+Most of the time I use Pine wood for making my toys, and sometimes I find a piece of exotic wood.

 Most of the toys I make are basically prototypes or proof of concept, generally for the joy of making toys and to make the photographs for these instructions.